Venezuela travel advice

 Appointment Book your appointment online

-Making international phone calls from Venezuela may be challenging.
-For emergency consular assistance, send an email to sos@international.gc.ca to request a phone call.
+Due to telecommunication network challenges, you can request a phone call for emergency consular assistance by sending an email to sos@international.gc.ca or by sending a WhatsApp message to +1‑613‑909-8881.
 A consular officer will call you back without delay.
 Ensure that you provide a phone number where we can reach you.

 From elsewhere, call the Embassy of Canada to Colombia, in Bogotá, and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.